-A vitamin goldmine with their antioxidants, vitamin C and the pigment beta-cryptoxanthin, oranges are one of the most popular fruits in the world.
-They were first cultivated in China around 2500 BC and are assumed to have originated in southern China, north eastern India and perhaps south eastern Asia.
-As of 1987, orange trees were found to be the most cultivated fruit tree in the world.
+Oranges are a vitamin goldmine with their antioxidants, vitamin C and the pigment beta-cryptoxanthin – oranges are one of the most popular fruits in the world.
+They were first cultivated in China around 2 500 BC and are assumed to have originated in southern China, north-eastern India and south-eastern Asia.
+In 1987 orange trees were found to be the most cultivated fruit tree in the world.

-Navels are a clone of a mutant orange dating back almost 200 years.
-Easily identifiable from the outside by the navel-like circle at one end, these oranges also have additional tiny wedges just inside the navel.
-The navel is actually the formative peel of the secondary fruit, developing on the side opposite the stem.
-Seedless, the rich, juicy flavour of this orange makes it delicious for eating out of hand.
+Navels are a clone of a mutant orange dating back almost 200 years ago.
+Easily identifiable from the outside by the navel-like circle at one end, these oranges have additional tiny wedges just inside the navel.
+The navel is the formative peel of the secondary fruit, developing on the side opposite the stem.